 - How does Buckland St Mary C of E Primary School know that my child needs extra help?

 Some children’s needs are identified before they start school and the pre-school they attend will make sure we are aware of these.
 Sometimes this may mean that we hold a School Entry Meeting to discuss how the school can prepare to meet the needs of your child.
 Once children start school teachers will monitor their progress every half term and may discuss any concerns they have with you.
-If they need extra advice they will talk to other teachers and the school Special Needs Co-ordinator (SENCo), Cath Harris.
+If they need extra advice they will talk to other teachers and the school Special Needs Co-ordinator (SENCo), Emma Counter.
 All teachers have been trained in identifying needs early so that any support needed can be quickly put in place.
 Where particular needs are identified your child’s name may be added to the Special Needs Register so that all adults working with him/her will know about their needs.
 If this happens you will be notified by letter and your child will have an Individual Learning Plan with clear targets to achieve.
 This will be discussed with you.

 - What should I do if I think my child may have special educational needs (SEN)?Please talk to us at the earliest opportunity if you have concerns about the needs your child has.
 All teachers are happy to talk to you about any concerns you may have and it is important that you share these with us.
 You can talk to them at a parents evening or make an appointment.
-If you prefer to talk to the school SENCo, Cath Harris, then you can contact her through the school office (01460 234251) to make an appointment.
+If you prefer to talk to the school SENCo, Emma Counter, then you can contact her through the school office (01460 234251) to make an appointment.

 - How will the school staff support my child?Teachers and Teaching Assistants are trained and skilled in providing additional support where it is required.
 Your child may work in a small group with a teacher or teaching assistant or may have some individual time to work on the areas they are finding difficult.
 The support we can offer is very varied (see Provision Map Appendix 1).